valaxy/jquery-box-layout/readme.md

+> This is under development, and don't finish

 # Introduction
 box-layout is like below, you can easily config a json to create this layout.
 It is a AMD module